joao-carmassi/shadcn-component-builder/README.md

 # 🚀 shadcn-component-builder

 ## About
-Generates a JSON that can be hosted and used in ChatCN to import components directly into your repository.
+Generates a JSON that can be hosted and used in ChadCN to import components directly into your repository.

 ---